Madfarm/newsMatch/planning/planning.md

 >Page transitions

-These two features I'm not if they should be MVP or not
+These two features I'm not sure if they should be MVP or not
 >Delete articles from user's list
 >Article filtering via category(category is provided by the API)